Payne Whitney House: Site

-The Payne Whitney House is at 972 Fifth Avenue in the Upper East Side neighborhood of Manhattan in New York City.
+The Payne Whitney House is at 972 Fifth Avenue on the Upper East Side of Manhattan in New York City.
 It is on the east side of Fifth Avenue, directly across from Central Park, midblock between 78th and 79th Street.
 The land lot covers 4,500 ft2 with a frontage of 45 ft on Fifth Avenue and a depth of 100 ft.
 Nearby sites include the Harry F. Sinclair House to the north, the Stuyvesant Fish House to the east, and the James B. Duke House and 960 Fifth Avenue to the south.
 There is a yard on the south side of the house, separating it from the James B. Duke House.
 The Payne Whitney House was also built with a rear entrance on 79th Street, measuring 15 ft wide.

-In the late 19th century, the site was owned by railroad magnate Henry H. Cook, who had acquired all lots on the city block between Fifth Avenue, Madison Avenue, and 78th and 79th streets.
-Cook had acquired the site for $500,000 and built a house on the southwest corner of the block in 1883.
+The city block between Fifth Avenue, Madison Avenue, and 78th and 79th Streets was part of the Lenox family farm until 1877, when Marcellus Hartley bought the block for $420,000.
+The railroad magnate Henry H. Cook acquired the site for $500,000 in 1880. and owned it for the remainder of the 19th century.
+Cook built a house on the southwest corner of the block in 1883.
 Cook intended the block to house first-class residences, not high-rises, and only sold lots for the construction of private dwellings.
 By the early 1910s, the value of the land had increased to $6 million.
 Through the early 2000s, the block of Fifth Avenue remained largely intact, compared to other parts of Fifth Avenue's "Millionaire's Row".